hyungyukang/MPAS_on_OSX/README.md

-# Installation of MPAS on OSX
+# Installation of MPAS-Ocean on OSX

 Installation of MPAS on OSX machines (MacBook, Mac)\
  (macOS Catalina, 10.15)